zijianzzzz/CS445-final-project-image-morphing/readme.md

 ---
 ## Project overview:
-<p>Image morphing can be defined as a technique which constructs the sequence of images
-depicting the transition between them.
-The method that is used in this project involves using Delaunay Triangulation and Affine transformation.</p>
+<p>Image morphing is a digital image processing technique that creates a smooth and continuous transformation from one image to another.
+Unlike simple crossfading (which only blends pixel intensities), morphing combines geometric warping and color interpolation to produce a visually coherent transition where shapes, structures, and textures appear to evolve naturally over time.
+The basic techniques used in image morphing are: Linear cross-dissolve blending, Delaunay Triangulation, and Affine transformation.
+In this project, we will explore the advanced techniques which can enrich and enhance image morphing functionalities.</p>
-<p>Firstly the images are divided into several parts by selecting different points on it.
+<p>Firstly, the images are divided into several parts by selecting different points on them.
 These points
 on the image are called control points.
-The control points are used in order to apply the Delaunay triangulation as well as the Affine transformation on the images on them. </p>
+The control points are used to apply the Delaunay triangulation as well as the geometric transformation to the images. </p>
-<p>Morphing is mainly employed in the field of animations and special effects.
-In the present day
+<p>Morphing is primarily used in animation and special effects.
+In the present day,
-there exist many software like after effects, nuke etc. These software can also be used by people who don’t know coding.</p>
+there exist many software programs like After Effects, Nuke, etc. This software can also be used by people who don’t know coding.</p>

 ---